 If you’re an exporter who is considering exporting to Japan, consider this: Shipping Solutions export documentation software will help you quickly create the necessary documents and stay compliant with export regulations.
 Click here to register for a free online demo of the software.

 This article was first published in October 2017 and has been updated to include current information, links and formatting.
-It is one in a series of articles exploring exporting to specific countries across the globe, including Canada, China, India, Mexico and the United Kingdom.
+It is one in a series of articles exploring exporting to specific countries across the globe, including Canada, China, India, Mexico, Brazil, and the United Kingdom.